webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 ## The WebRTC Protocol is a collection of other technologies

 The WebRTC Protocol is an immense topic that would take an entire book of its own to explain in full.
-We can, however, begin an explanation by breaking it into four sequential steps:
+We can, however, begin an explanation by breaking it into four steps:

-* Signaling
+1. Signaling
-* Connecting
+2. Connecting
-* Securing
+3. Securing
-* Communicating
+4. Communicating

-As these steps happen sequentially, the prior step must be 100% successful for the subsequent step to even begin.
+These steps are sequential, which means the prior step must be 100% successful for the subsequent step to begin.

 One peculiar fact about WebRTC is that each step is actually made up of many other protocols; to make WebRTC, we stitch together many existing technologies.
 In that sense, you can think of WebRTC as being more a combination and configuration of well-understood tech dating back to the early 2000s than as a brand-new process in its own right.